dim4egster/avalanchego/README.md

 Download the [latest build](https://github.com/dim4egster/qmallgo/releases/latest) for your operating system and architecture.

-The Avalanche binary to be executed is named `qmallgo`.
+The Qmall binary to be executed is named `qmallgo`.

 ### Docker Install